huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 * `force_import` - (Optional, Bool) If specified, try to import the instance instead of creating if the name already existed.

 * `charging_mode` - (Optional, String, ForceNew) The charging mode of the instance.
-Valid options are: prePaid and postPaid, defaults to postPaid.
+  Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
   Changing this creates a new resource.

 * `period_unit` - (Optional, String, ForceNew) The charging period unit of the instance.
-Valid options are: month and year, defaults to month.
+  Valid values are *month* and *year*.
+This parameter is mandatory if `charging_mode` is set to *prePaid*.
   Changing this creates a new resource.

 * `period` - (Optional, Int, ForceNew) The charging period of the instance.
+  If `period_unit` is set to *month*, the value ranges from 1 to 9.
+  If `period_unit` is set to *year*, the value ranges from 1 to 3.
+  This parameter is mandatory if `charging_mode` is set to *prePaid*.
 Changing this creates a new resource.

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
+  Valid values are "true" and "false".
 Changing this creates a new resource.

 * `datastore` - (Optional, List, ForceNew) Specifies the database information.
 Structure is documented below.
   Changing this parameter will create a new resource.